ctc-oss/omega-edit/README.md

 ### Core Library C/C++

 #### cmake commands
-:exclamation: These commands should be built at root level of the repo :exclamation:
+:exclamation: These commands should be executed at root level of the repository :exclamation:

 Run Build: